Estimated reading time: 7 minutes

 9. Supervision/Management

-Church leaders are responsible for managing operational practices within the church.
-Whether that oversight is of employees or volunteers, it is critical to have good supervision of those who deal with church funds.
+Whether that oversight is of employees or volunteers, it is critical to ensure good supervision of those who handle church funds.

-Our natural leadership tendency is to empower people with the freedom to work independently.
 However, when it comes to church finances, that leadership principle should be thrown out the window.

 Enforce the practice of keeping church financial records in the church office.
-Make your presence known, ask questions, and insist on timely financial reporting.

 10. Act on Suspicion

 If you have a gut feeling, take the time to investigate and act on your instincts.
-Solicit help from a trained fraud examiner to help you sort through your suspicions.

-Churches could not exist without the generous support of its members.
-Those who embrace the Christian principle of giving, trust that church leadership will be good stewards of their money.
+Those who embrace the Christian principle of giving trust that church leadership will be good stewards of their money.

 These countless cases of church fraud and embezzlement speak to the critical need for church boards and leadership to wake up, do their job, and safeguard God’s money.